containers/podlet/README.md

 ## Features

-- Write to stdout or to a file.
+- Designed for podman v4.5.0 and newer
 - Supports the following podman commands:
     - `podman run`
     - `podman kube play`
     - `podman network create`
     - `podman volume create`
+- Write to stdout or to a file
-- Options for including common systemd unit options.
+- Options for including common systemd unit options

 ## Install